 9:00 AM: Pick up at your hotel (in the Hanoi Old Quarter).
 Enjoy two and a half hour drive from Hanoi to Lan Ha Bay on the national highway No5B.
 Your journey will pass the series of villages and rice fields in the Red River Delta.
 Have a stop for drink and restroom.
 Continue driving to the harbor around noon, get warmly welcome at cruise reception.

-13:00: Welcome aboard with fresh drinks and wet towels, accompanied by a spread of appetizing delicacies.
+1:00 PM: Welcome aboard with fresh drinks and wet towels, followed by a special lunch featuring fresh food and an assortment of appetizing delicacies.
 We then set sail for Lan Ha Bay, a member of the World’s Most Beautiful Bays.
-Relish a delicious lunch of fresh seafood while cruising along Lan Ha Bay with breathtaking scenery.

-15:30: Explore the unspoiled and poetic beauty of Tra Bau area, renowned for its attractive seascape.
+3:30 PM: We'll visit the Tra Bau area, renowned for its unspoiled, poetic natural beauty and attractive seascape of Lan Ha Bay.
 This is the perfect time for kayaking to discover the true beauty of the limestone islands.
-Take a dip in the emerald green waters or enjoy the Jacuzzi pool on Peony Cruises.
+Immerse yourself in the emerald green waters of the bay or enjoy the Jacuzzi pool on Peony Cruises.

-17:30 - 18:30: Join us for a cooking demonstration and master the art of making one of the most famous Vietnamese cuisines, the spring rolls.
-Alternatively, head to the top deck to admire the magnificent sunset over the Gulf of Tonkin.
-It’s Happy Hour – BUY ONE GET ONE FREE at the bar, an ideal moment for photography enthusiasts to capture the greatest sunset over Lan Ha Bay.
+5:30 PM - 6:30 PM: Join us for a cooking demonstration and learn how to make one of the most famous Vietnamese cuisines, spring rolls.
+Alternatively, head to the top deck of the cruise to admire the magnificent sunset over the Gulf of Tonkin.
+Enjoy a Happy Hour - BUY ONE GET ONE FREE at the bar.
+It's an ideal time for photography enthusiasts to capture the greatest moment of sunset over Lan Ha Bay.

-21:00 – 22:00: Relax and enjoy exotic cocktails and drinks at the sky bar (with a surcharge).
-Indulge yourself with a spa service (with a surcharge) or simply unwind on the top deck under the brightly illuminated sky.
+9:00 PM - 10:00 PM: Relax and sip exotic cocktails and drinks at the sky bar (with surcharge).
+Treat yourself to a spa service (optional) or simply relax on the top deck under the brightly illuminated sky.
 Alternatively, try your luck at squid fishing on the main deck.

-6:00: Start the day with a Tai Chi session and enjoy the sun rising up beyond the horizon.
+6:00 AM: Begin the day full of energy with a Tai Chi session and enjoy the sun as it rises beyond the horizon.

-6:45 - 7:15: Breakfast is served while cruising back to Gia Luan jetty (Breakfast time may be adjusted to follow the real itinerary).
+6:45 AM - 7:15 AM: Breakfast is served while cruising back to Gia Luan jetty.
+(Breakfast time may be adjusted to follow the real itinerary).

-7:30 - 9:00: It takes 30 minutes to travel from Gia Luan to Trung Trang cave – one of the most impressive caves in Cat Ba Island, Vietnam.
+7:30 AM - 9:00 AM: Join the tour of Cat Ba World Biosphere.
+It takes 30 minutes to transfer from Gia Luan to Trung Trang cave – one of the most impressive caves in Cat Ba Island, Vietnam.
 The limestone cave has thousands of stalactites in various shapes, offering geological values with a typical cave ecosystem.

-9:30: Return to the main boat, check-out, and place your luggage outside the cabin.
-Early lunch is served at the restaurant.
-Settle the bar bill at the desk (if any).
+Early Lunch is served at the restaurant.
+Settle any bar bills at the restaurant's desk (if any).

-10:30 - 11:00: Disembark Peony Cruises and transfer back to Tuan Chau Port.
-Our driver will pick you up again for the journey back to Hanoi.
+10:30 AM - 11:00 AM: Disembark from the Peony Cruises and transfer back to Tuan Chau port.

 Welcome by driver at the harbor then enjoy 2 and a half hour travel back to Hanoi on the new highway No5B crossing the Red River Delta and villages.
 Drop off at your hotel (in the Hanoi Old Quarter).